Do Perceptually Aligned Gradients Imply Adversarial Robustness?: Implementation Details

 \textbf{Architecture and Training}: We use a 2-layer fully-connected network $(2\rightarrow 32 \rightarrow 2)$ with ReLU non-linearity.
 We train it twice -- using the standard cross-entropy training and our proposed method with NN realization.
 We do so for $100$ epochs with a batch size of $128$, using Adam optimizer, a learning rate of $0.01$, and the same seed for both training processes.

-\textbf{Computational Resources}: We use a single GPU via the Google Colab service.
+\textbf{Computational Resources}: We use a single Tesla V100 GPU.

-\textbf{Evaluation}: As detailed in the paper, we test the performance of the models using clean and adversarial evaluation.
-For the clean one, we draw 600 test samples from the same distribution as the train set and measure the accuracy.
+\textbf{Evaluation}: As detailed in the paper, we test the performance of the models using standard and adversarial evaluation.
+We draw 600 test samples from the same distribution as the train set for the standard one and measure the accuracy.
 As for the adversarial one, we use an $L_2$-based 10-step PGD with $\epsilon=15$ and a step size of $2$.
 Note that this choice of $\epsilon$ guarantees in our settings that the allowed threat model is too small for actually changing a sample of a certain class to the other one, making it a valid threat model.